 The primary goal of CWS is to nurture the gradual unfolding of the young child into a capable, caring, and creative adolescent.
 Rules, guidelines, policies, and classroom activities are designed to support that goal.
-We recognize that the school can reach its goal only with the active participation and advocacy of the parents; therefore, we ask every family enrolling a child in CWS to study the following characteristics of our community and to support fully our guidelines, expectations, and mission.
+We recognize that the school can reach its goal only with the active participation and advocacy of the parents; therefore, we ask every family enrolling a child in CWS to deeply consider the unique mission and purpose of our school, and to actively sustain our guidelines and shared expectations from the home.

 As children are most secure in a predictable environment, we stress rhythm in our daily, weekly, and yearly schedules.
 Regular and timely attendance at school is important to the child’s development, to his or her relationship with classmates, and to the academic and social progress of the class as a whole.
 We ask that parents establish regular home routines in support of their children and the school.